If you aren’t picky about who you put onto your salesfloor, you can ruin the entire experience for your customer.

 Describe your toughest successful sale.
 Adversity is a part of the sales business.
 Customers can be difficult at the best of times, and it’s up to your sales staff to persevere and make the sale.
 Hearing them describe how they’ve overcome a difficult situation will give you insight into their process and how they’ll likely interact with your customers.
 Remember, past behavior determines future success.
 If they can’t give you one, this applicant probably won't be able to sell your premium merchandise.

 Describe a sure sale that you lost, and why you lost it.
 It happens to everyone in retail.
 You have a guaranteed sale standing in front of you when, suddenly, everything falls apart.
+You're looking for someone who knows how to close a sale.
 What you’re looking for is an awareness of mistakes the salesperson made, and how they’ve learned from the experience.
 You don’t care they lost it - unless it was habitual - you just want to get a sense of their process.
 Again, we’ve all been there so be willing to share your own brief story after they give theirs.

 I’m buying X, now sell me Y. Ask them to pick an item in their previous store, and tell the applicant that you’ve decided to buy it.
 It can be anything - a purse, a jacket, a watch… anything you can think of from that store.
 Now ask them to recommend and sell you on a complementary item that was found in that store.
 Up-selling is the lifeblood of retail sales; find out now if they know how to do it.